HackLinux/e8/readme.md

 I feel Rust is not stable and somehow too ambitious.
 I think it is a good platform for testing cool system language ideas.
 However, it is not stable, yet already pretty complex.
-Many open-source projects have similar problems: people features that they like without much discipline, and makes the outcome too complex to use in the end.
+Many open-source projects have similar problems: people keep adding features that they like without much discipline, and makes the outcome too complex to use in the end.
 Adding a new feature is easy; removing a bad one is hard.